French Open Fast Facts

 1891 - The first French tournament, the International Championship of Tennis, is held and is limited to members of French clubs.

-1897 - Women's singles matches are added to tournament, but still restricted to French club members.
+1897 - Women's singles matches are added to the tournament, but still restricted to French club members.

 1925 - The tournament is opened to international competitors from non-French clubs.
 Women's doubles is also added.

 1928 - The tournament moves to a new stadium.
-The stadium and tournament are named after Roland Garros, and is still widely known by that name.
-Garros is an aviator who made the first successful crossing of the Mediterranean in 1913.
+The stadium and tournament are named after Roland Garros, and the tournament is still widely known by that name.
+Garros was an aviator who made the first successful crossing of the Mediterranean in 1913.

 1940-1945 - The tournament is canceled due to World War II.